Large Kutani porcelain vase Meiji period Late 19th century

 The main scene shows two women playing, while another female figure displays a drawing to a seated child.
 It draws attention with its liveliness and artistic skills.
 The complexity of the decoration is so great that it is difficult to describe in full, highlighting the mastery of the artisans of that time.

 The vase is placed on a meticulously carved base made of red lacquered wood, further emphasizing its beauty and value.
-The overall dimensions are significant: the height of the pedestal is 76.5 cm, and the base measures 41 x 41 cm, while the vase itself is 61 cm high with a diameter of 47 cm.
-The set is complemented by a cap measuring 31.5 cm in height and 28.5 cm in diameter.
+The overall dimensions are significant: the height of the pedestal is 76.5 cm, and the base measures 41 x 41 cm, while the vase itself is 61 cm tall with a diameter of 47 cm.
+The set is complemented by a cover measuring 31.5 cm in height and 28.5 cm in diameter.

 Beautiful Empire-style furniture dates from the late 18th to early 19th centuries.
 It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.